tomwayson/esri-rollup-example/README.md

 > TLDR: This provides a fast, flexible, modern way for you to build *just* your application code locally while using the CDN hosted builds of the [ArcGIS API for JavaScript].

+You can view the site created by this repo [live](http://tomwayson.github.io/esri-rollup-example/), and see the (unminified) [bundled source code](http://tomwayson.github.io/esri-rollup-example/app/bundle.js).

 ## Getting started

 1. Clone/download this repository